Welcome to Aachen!

 • d) all of the above.

-It might be new to you depending on which country you are coming from, but most apartments come unfurnished here, even to the point that renting a place with no kitchen and lightbulbs is pretty common as well.
+It might be new to you, depending on which country you are coming from, but most apartments come unfurnished here, even to the point that renting a place with no kitchen and lightbulbs is pretty common as well.

 An agreement of the next tenant having to take over certain furniture with the owner is also pretty common, so on top of the 2-3 months deposit and first month of rent, you may also be expected to pay a few hundred or thousand more on furniture/appliances which were owned and used by the previous tenant.
 Of course, they cannot force you to do so, but the owner has the right to choose someone willing to.
-You may miss your chance to rent an apartment that ticks all of the boxes for you solely because of this.
+However, you may miss your chance to rent an apartment that ticks all the boxes for you solely because of this.

 Why Choose Aachen for Your Next Chapter?